zchee/golang-wiki/SQLDrivers.md

   * **Vitess**: https://godoc.org/github.com/youtube/vitess/go/vt/vitessdriver
   * **YQL (Yahoo!
 Query Language)**: https://github.com/mattn/go-yql

-Drivers marked with a ` [*] ` are both included in and pass the compatibility test suite at https://github.com/bradfitz/go-sql-test
+Drivers marked with ` [*] ` are both included in and pass the compatibility test suite at https://github.com/bradfitz/go-sql-test.
+Drivers marked with ` [**] ` pass the compatibility test suite but are not currently included in it.